Resume Writing Checklist

 - Highlight your Soft Skills on the Job Resume

 - Ensure your Resume is All Device Friendly

 - Keep your Resume Long and Sweet

 - Don’t Forget to Proofread

 Numbers, stats, figures play a significant role in validating a point or boosting your accomplishments.
 You have to use numbers to quantify your career progress.
 Telling the employers blandly about your contributions to the marketing or sales department you worked in, wouldn’t be enough to leave an impression.

 Your professional resume shouldn’t be full of self-praise and narcissistic phrases but don’t adopt a too modest approach either.
 Be a smart marketer that compels the customers into liking a product by creating value for it.
 Don’t push the employers to buy you, don’t be a bundled up deal that is on discount, sell yourself as a worthwhile product that is much needed and has utility.

 Highlight Your Soft Skills On The Job Resume

-If you have creativity, leadership, problem-solving, and other soft skills, display them on your online resume.
+If you have creativity, leadership, problem-solving, and other soft skills, display them on your online resume maker.
 An employer wouldn’t want a candidate with just the job-specific skills, an emotionally intelligent person would be able to adapt and work better in any organization.